Our mission in a nutshell

 Designed to scale

-Through our online platform, international Facilitator Network, and open materials, our approach reaches educators, change-makers, and engaged citizens across the globe — making transformative worldview work accessible far beyond our own direct delivery.
+Through our online platform, international Facilitator Network, and open materials, our approach reaches organizations, educators, change-makers, and engaged citizens across the globe — making transformative worldview work accessible far beyond our direct delivery.

-We are, to our knowledge, the only organization globally that brings a worldview lens to the great challenges of our time — and translates this analysis, through rigorous research, into concrete and scalable interventions for personal, cultural, and systems change.
+We are, to our knowledge, the only organization globally that brings a worldview lens to the great challenges of our time, while translating this perspective through rigorous (action-)research into scalable interventions for personal, cultural, and systems change.